 In Australia the most accessible brands usually come from Asia and are reasonably good for their price point.
 These are a good place to start if you are happy to buy a brand-new guitar.
 Gitane, Altamira and Dell Arte sell a range of guitars from just under $1k to $2.5 for the upper end models which are all easy to find online and in some local guitar shops.

 It is also worth connecting with the gypsy Jazz community on Facebook and Instagram.
 Often a guitarist is upgrading and needing to cash in his current model…try Australian Gypsy Jazz on Facebook or connect with your local jammers.
 Even Gumtree has a few come and go, but stay local and pick it up in person.

 At Gypsy Jazz Australia we specialize on importing guitars not commonly found in Australia.
-The Dupont Nomade model and Geronimo Mateos Jazz B are both fantastic value in the $2k-$3k range.
+The Dupont Nomade model, Alves de Puga D670 and Geronimo Mateos Jazz B are all fantastic value in the $2k-$3k range.